 Note: If you go out of business or stop paying wages, file a final return.
 Be sure to fill in the entries above line 1.
-See Form W-3SS for information on the earlier due dates for the expedited furnishing and filing of Form W-2AS, W-2GU, W-2CM, or W-2VI when a final Form 941-SS is filed
+See Terminating a business in the Form W-3SS instructions for information on the earlier due dates for the expedited furnishing and filing of Form W-2AS, W-2GU, W-2CM, or W-2VI when a final Form 941-SS is filed.